Recruiting our Students

 - Demonstrating social and ethical awareness and responsibility

-Many of our students take on part-time work while they’re studying with us.
+Many of our students take on part-time work whilst studying with us.
 Typical roles include:

 - IT support, web design, database work

-All of our courses encourage students to get involved with work experience and placements that are related to their subject.
-For most students this will happen outside of term-time, but some courses offer industry-based modules .
+All of our courses encourage students to get involved with work experience and placements that are related to their chosen specialty area.
+For most students, this will happen outside of term-time, but some courses offer industry-based modules .

-We can help you make contact with our students for your summer internship, placement, work shadowing or any other project.
+How you can get involved: We can help you make contact with our students for summer internships, placements, work shadowing or any other projects.
 If you’re not sure whether you should be paying your intern, visit Employment rights and pay for interns for guidance.